BehnazShojaei/BehnazShojaei.github.io/README.md

 In contact section a new web page will appear with the form on it.
 I used Git to manage and track changes.
 I worked on develop branch and keep record of codebase.
 I ran add/commit with related comments/push on develop branch and deploy the final code on my main branch.
 The website designed for mobile view first and with media queries adjustment applied for bigger size displays.
 The font on hero section is responsive in different displays.
 Pointing to logo will bring you to home page.
 Nav bar menu is interactive and navigate you to the right section.
-In mobile view nav bar will be shown as a drop down menu by pointing menu icon using checkbox, input, label.
+In mobile view nav bar will be shown as a drop down menu by pointing menu icon used checkbox, input, label.
 The socials icons will be in footer for mobile display and in header for bigger displays.
 I used meaningful, related names, tags, labels, Alt text for all elements to help search engines and screen reader understand the content and structure.